Hadamard-Hitchcock decompositions: identifiability and computation: Identifiability of low-rank HHDs

 \section{Identifiability of low-rank HHDs}

-The naive idea underlying our approach is the simple observation that, as we said in \cref{sec:preliminaries_hhd}, by distributivity of the Hadamard multiplication with the sum, every \ref{eqn_hhd} of a tensor $\tensor{T} \in \Bbbk^{n_1\times\cdots\times n_d}$ induces a special Hitchcock decomposition of $\tensor{T}$:
+The naive idea underlying our approach is the observation in \cref{sec:preliminaries_hhd} that by distributivity of the Hadamard multiplication with the sum, every \ref{eqn_hhd} of a tensor $\tensor{T} \in \Bbbk^{n_1\times\cdots\times n_d}$ induces a special Hitchcock decomposition of $\tensor{T}$:

-In this section, we show that if the induced Hitchcock decomposition is $R$-identifiable, then also the \ref{eqn_hhd} is identifiable, up to the symmetries that are described next.
+Here, we show that if the induced Hitchcock decomposition is $R$-identifiable, then the \ref{eqn_hhd} is also identifiable, up to the symmetries that are described next.

-It follows immediately from the definition of an \ref{eqn_hhd} as a Hadamard product of Hitchcock decompositions that an \ref{eqn_hhd} is invariant under the action of $\mathfrak{S}_{r_k}$ on the summands of the $k$th Hadamard factor for every $k \in [m]$.
-It is also clear that Hadamard factors whose Hitchcock decompositions have the same length can be permuted without consequence.
+It follows immediately from the definition of an \ref{eqn_hhd} as a Hadamard product of Hitchcock decompositions that an \ref{eqn_hhd} is invariant under the action of $\mathfrak{S}_{r_k}$ on the summands of the $k$th Hadamard factor for every $k \in [m]$. {Moreover,} Hadamard factors whose Hitchcock decompositions have the same length can be permuted without consequence.
 This is encoded by the action of the subgroup of $\mathfrak{S}_m$ that preserves the multi-index $\br \in \NN^m$: